hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/software/installing-custom-software.md

 |`CustomRepo/project`| `/storage/research/<projectID>/share` | project based, with collaborators |
 |`CustomRepo/institute`| `/home/ubelix/<instituteID>/share` | all institute members |

-> Note: The project module requires an environment variable `PROJECT_ID` to be set to the project ID.
+> Note: The project module requires an environment variable `CUSTOM_REPO_PROJECT_ID` to be set to the project ID.

 The prepared setup will handle installation directories for EasyBuild (for software package and module file), and provides easy access later on, for you and you collaborators.